-National 5 Skills for Work: Early Learning and Childcare is an introductory qualification that will help learners to understand some of the demands and responsibilities of working in the early learning and childcare sector.
+National 4 Skills for Work: Early Learning and Childcare is an introductory qualification that will help learners to understand some of the demands and responsibilities of working in the early learning and childcare sector.
+National 5 Skills for Work: Early Learning and Childcare qualification develops the skills, knowledge, and attitudes needed for work in the early learning and childcare sector.